-The first parent and young adult questionnaires were field tested in Colombia, the Democratic Republic of Congo, Egypt, India, Kyrgyzstan, Lebanon, Malaysia and Russia.
-The children’s questionnaire was field tested in Colombia, India and Russia and in Iceland.
+The first parent and young adult questionnaires were field tested in Colombia, the Democratic Republic of Congo, Egypt, India, Kyrgyzstan, Lebanon, Malaysia, and Russia.
+The children’s questionnaire was field tested in Colombia, India, Russia, and Iceland.
 The questionnaires were translated into multiple languages and incorporate refinements based on feedback from translators and back-translators.

 Three articles on validity of the instruments were published in Child Abuse & Neglect: The International Journal.